5 Tips for creating the ideal contact page

 Your customers and potential customers are busy people.
 Don’t make their search for information harder than it needs to be.
 Present your contact call to action where they can clearly see it.
 Opt for a pop-up or a chatbot to let them know that you are there to help as they are browsing.

 Additionally, your contact page should have a place on the main navigation menu.
 It would usually appear far right of your navigation bar.
+We've taken the additional step of highlighting ours in orange to draw your eyes to it.

-2. Now what your audience wants
+2. Know what your audience wants

 An important part of creating the perfect contact page for your business is understanding your customers’ needs.
 There are many reasons a potential or current customer may wish to contact you.
 Knowing your customers will enable you to design a flawless contact experience.
 For most businesses, all that will be required is your standard contact information.